macmcmeans/fisherYatesDurstenfeldKnuthShuffle/README.md

 The shuffle produces statistically flat output.
 Optionally, a popular variant of the Fisher–Yates shuffle, the *Sattolo's algorithm*, may be used to generate random cyclic permutations of length *n* instead of random permutations.
 This is useful when the condition to be met involves no element of the array ever ending up in its original position.

+This function supports method overloading.
+Any of the optional parameters will be set to their default values if omitted.
+Since this modifies an array *in-place*, the function returns no value.

 <br>&nbsp;<br>
 Version 1<br>
 Author: William McMeans<br>